“ Making the journey through services seamless for families so that they receive the right help at the right time.”

 - Ensure seamless working across all agencies, disciplines and levels of need, through our approach to Integrated Neighbourhood Working, so that we improve the journeys of children and families through services in the borough.

 Families First is a service for all families in Newham who have children aged under 18 who need extra support.
 This could be help in school or because a family is experiencing difficulties.
 Referrals for this service are made by different professionals such as Social Workers, teachers, schools, health or police.
-Families can also self-refer to our service by contacting Newham MASH on 0203 373 4600 or The Early Help Partnership Team.
+REFERRAL - THIS IS NOT A SELF REFERRAL SERVICE, YOU MUST MAKE CONTACT WITH YOUR SOCIAL WORKER AND OR CONTACT MULTI AGENCY SAFEGUARDING HUB (MASH) ON 0203 33734600

 Families that are referred to this service may be experiencing some of the following difficulties: